harrisonlab/AMF-strawberry_RNA-seq/README.md

 Genome guided will have an extra step of aligning reads to the reference genome.

+## STUFF TO DO
+I'm going to split this into two projects
+### Denovo_transcriptome-pipeline
+Denove transcriptome of polyploid plants
+### RNA-seq_projects
+An RNA-seq_pipeline project already exists in eastmallingresearch, I'll create (or rename this) a new project folder as per metbarcoding_projects

+The stuff below is for the denovo pipeline
+There are a few R scripts with DGE analysis which will go in the projects folder

 ## QC
 FastQC
 ## Denovo assembly